-This legal regime provides for several controls: prior information; licence; prior communication; and authorisation.
+This legal regime provides for several controls: prior information; licence; prior communication; and use authorisation.

 The prior information corresponds to a preliminary analysis of the feasibility of a given construction work.
 If the prior information is approved by the municipality, which is the competent authority to allow construction works, then a new procedure for construction must follow.

-The licence is required as the main type of control for the construction of buildings or refurbishment works.
+Bear in mind that the prior information binds the municipality to approve the construction licence if that request is presented within one year of the approval of the prior information.
+The licence is required as the type of control by default for the construction of buildings or refurbishment works.